Qiskit/qiskit/crates/README.md

 All the crates in here are called `qiskit-*`, and are stored in directories that omit the `qiskit-`.

 This crate structure currently serves the purpose of building only a single Python extension module, which still separates out some of the Rust code into separate logical chunks.
-The intention is that (much) longer term, we might be wanting to expose more of Qiskit functionality directly for other languages to interact with without going through Python.
+The intention is that (much) longer term, we might be wanting to expose more of Qiskit's functionality directly for other languages to interact with without going through Python.

 * `qiskit-pyext` is the only crate that actually builds a Python C extension library.
   This is kind of like the parent crate of all the others, from an FFI perspective; others define `pyclass`es and `pyfunction`s and the like, but it's `qiskit-pyext` that builds the C extension.
   Our C extension is built as `qiskit._accelerate` in Python space.
 * `qiskit-cext` is the crate that defines the C FFI for Qiskit.
-It defines the C API to work with the rust code directly.
+It defines the C API to work with the Rust code directly.
 It has 2 modes of operation a standalone mode that compiles to a C dynamic library without any runtime dependency on the Python interpreter and a embedded mode where the API is re-exported from `qiskit-pyext` and used to accelerate Python worklows when writing compiled extensions that interact with Qiskit.
 * `qiskit-accelerate` is a catch-all crate for one-off accelerators.
 This should be the end of the dependency tree and only be in the dependency list for the public